 1. Foreign Guaranties

-A Foreign Guaranty is a Corporate Guaranty that is provided by an Affiliate entity that is domiciled in a country other than the United States or Canada.
+A Foreign Guaranty is a Corporate Guaranty that is provided by a Credit Affiliate entity that is domiciled in a country other than the United States or Canada.
 The entity providing a Foreign Guaranty on behalf of a Participant is a Foreign Guarantor.
-A Participant may provide a Foreign Guaranty in satisfaction of part of its credit obligations or voluntary credit provision at PJMSettlement provided that all of the following conditions are met:
+A Participant may provide a Foreign Guaranty in satisfaction of part of its credit obligations or voluntary credit provision at PJM provided that all of the following conditions are met:

-PJMSettlement reserves the right to deny, reject, or terminate acceptance of any Foreign Guaranty at any time, including for material adverse circumstances or occurrences.
+PJM reserves the right to deny, reject, or terminate acceptance of any Foreign Guaranty at any time, including for material adverse circumstances or occurrences.

 (a) A Foreign Guaranty:

-(i) Must contain provisions equivalent to those contained in PJMSettlement’s standard form of Foreign Guaranty with any modifications subject to review and approval by PJMSettlement counsel.
+(i) Must contain provisions equivalent to those contained in PJM’s standard form of Foreign Guaranty with any modifications subject to review and approval by PJM counsel.

 (ii) Must be denominated in US currency.